DRKn1ght/RocketLeague-Data-Dumper/README.md

      wchar_t Name[0x400]; //0x0018
     }; //Size: 0x0338

-    class GNames
+    class FNamePool
     {
     public:
      class FNameEntry* FNamesArray[0x285F6]; //0x0000
     };

+So, to access a name by index, we can do:

+    std::wstring GetNameByIndex(int32_t NameIdx)
+    {
+     return std::wstring(GNames->FNamesArray[NameIdx]->Name);
+    }

+These are the two most important structures for us at the moment.

 ## 3. How to Obtain the Addresses

-You can skip this chapter if you already have the offsets or have another way of getting them.
-There are also several videos on the internet teaching how to obtain them using pattern scanning that are simpler.

 We can use several methods to obtain the addresses of GObjects and GNames, from public pattern scans to reverse engineering the binary using a disassembler.

-It is interesting for the reader to try to find them on their own, but I will briefly show how I found them using a disassembler called IDA64 for static analysis and a structure dissector called ReClass.net to validate if it is correct or not.
+It is interesting for the reader to try to find them on their own, but I will show how I found them using a disassembler called [IDA64](https://hex-rays.com/ida-pro/) for static analysis and a structure dissector called [ReClass.net](https://github.com/ReClassNET/ReClass.NET) to validate if it is correct or not.

 ### 3.1 Using IDA64